 Many youth ministries are in decline and dying.
-Yes, there are cycles, ups and downs, and seasons, but there are some that are just plain dying.
-Some due to the reasons in my last post.
+Yes, there are cycles, ups and downs and seasons, but there are some youth ministries that are just plain dying.

 …and speak to their responsibilities as believers.

-Begging (telling them too much) kids to bring their friends lowers the standard of the youth ministry.
-You’re better than that.
-Your program is probably better than that.
-Can you imagine a restaurant begging people to eat at it?
+Begging kids to bring their friends lowers the standard of your youth ministry.
+In fact, “Invite your friends!” is one of three phrases I suggest youth pastors eliminate from their vocabulary.
+Imagine a restaurant begging people to eat at it?
 The food should speak for itself and make people want to come.

 Stop calling your youth group a youth group

-…and start calling them the church, the Body of Christ, the hands and feet of Jesus.
+…and start calling them the church, the Body of Christ and the hands and feet of Jesus.

 Who are the biggest fans of what what you have going on?
 Get their opinion and input on what the program should look like and where it should be heading.
 You can’t carry the load of leadership by yourself.
 The kids you involve in leadership and servanthood, will be the greatest benefactors of the changes they make.